Charles G. DeWitt

-Charles Gerrit DeWitt (November 7, 1789 – April 12, 1839) was an American lawyer and politician from the U.S. state of New York.
+Charles Gerrit DeWitt (November 7, 1789 – April 12, 1839) was an American lawyer, diplomat, and politician from the U.S. state of New York.
 He served as a member of the United States House of Representatives and as United States Chargé d'Affaires to Guatemala.

 Early life

 DeWitt was born in Kingston, New York.
 He studied law and began the practice of law in Kingston.
 He was a clerk in the Navy Department and published a newspaper, The Ulster Sentinel, beginning in 1826.

-Political career
+Congress

 He represented New York's 7th district as a Jacksonian in the 21st Congress, serving from March 4, 1829, to March 3, 1831.

+Later career

 After leaving Congress he resumed the practice of law.
 On March 22, 1831, he was appointed by Secretary of the Treasury Samuel D. Ingham as one of three Commissioners of Insolvency for the Southern District of New York.
 He was appointed United States Chargé d'Affaires to Guatemala in 1833, and served in that position until 1839.